 On the other hand, scalability in the case of cloud hosting is easily possible due to the flexibility of cloud hosting that is scattered across several geographical locations.
 If you want a business expansion, and you need more features to run on the website, it is easily possible with cloud hosting due to the availability of a lot of extra resources and flexibility at the same time.
 As cloud hosting services use the combined power of multiple servers at several geographical locations, some spare computing power can easily be assigned to your server on demand which eventually makes cloud hosting services more scalable.

 You might have already got it, that shared hosting is available at affordable rates as the same resource is shared among multiple users.
-That way, if you want to have an online presence or want to build a website that does not require additional resources and it is especially for the purpose of showing information, shared hosting can be the best solution for you.
+That way, if you want to have an online presence or want to build a website that does not require additional resources and is especially to show information, shared hosting can be the best solution for you.
 You can get shared hosting at very cheap prices and that eventually makes it a go-to choice for small businesses and website owners, who do not want a ton of features on the website.

 So, those were the difference between shared hosting and cloud hosting, that you should understand.
 Do you have any questions or have anything to say?
 Feel free to comment on the same below.